vikreinok/performance-evaluation-framework/README.md

 ## What is this repository for? ##

-* FFEOJAP is a tool integrable to CI for analyzing performance issues and empiric approach
+* FFEOJAP is a tool integrable into CI for analyzing and tracking performance issue.
 * Version 0.0.1